What is the Nitrates Directive?

 - S.I.
 No. 65/2018 - European Union (Good Agriculural Practice for Protection of Waters)(Amendment) Regulations 2018

 Local Authorities are responsible for enforcing the Nitrates Regulations.
 Any perceived breaches within their catchment should be brought to their immediate attention.

 Slurry cannot be spread on land from 15 October to January 12 / 15th / 31st (depending on which part of the country a farm is located).
 Closed periods are a feature of the Directive in all Member States.
 The closed periods in Ireland were decided following a period of extensive public consultation and were agreed with farming bodies and the European Commission.

 All land spreading activity is conditional on weather and ground conditions being suitable.
 Livestock manures or any chemical fertilisers should not be applied to land when it is waterlogged, flooded or likely to flood, frozen or if heavy rain is forecasted within 48 hours.

 What is Irelands Derogation?

-The derogation increases the application limit of 170kg/ha of livestock manure to 210kg/ha each year.
+The derogation increases the application limit of 170kg/ha of livestock manure to 250kg/ha each year.
 In Ireland, the derogation is of critical importance to the dairy industry and Food Harvest 2020 expansion plans.
-The current derogation will run to the end of 2017, when the third programme concludes.
+The current derogation will run to the end of 2021, when the fourth programme concludes.